ITensor/website/docs/book/trg.md

 		}

+In contrast to the earlier `range1` function which starts at 1, `range(topscale)` makes the `for` loop run over 0,1,...,topscale-1.

 In the body of this loop let us first "grab" the x and y indices of the A tensor at the current scale.
-Although on the first pass these are just the same indices we defined before, new indices will appear when we decompose the tensors at the previous scale.

 	auto y = noprime(findtype(A,Ytype));
 	auto y2 = prime(y,2);
 	auto x = noprime(findtype(A,Xtype));
 	auto x2 = prime(x,2);

+Although on the first pass these are just the same indices we defined before, new indices will arise as A refers to tensors at higher scales.

 The function `findtype(T,IndexType)` searches through the indices of a tensor and returns the first index whose type matches the specified IndexType.
 Since we want the version of this index with prime level 0, we call noprime to reset the prime level to zero.
 We also create versions of these indices with prime level 2 for convenience.

-Now it's time to decompose the current A tensor as `A=F1*F3` or `A=F2*F41` as discussed in the previous section.
+Now it's time to decompose the current A tensor as discussed in the previous section.
 First the `A=F1*F3` factorization:

 	auto F1 = ITensor(x2,y);
 	auto F3 = ITensor(x,y2);
 	auto xname = format("x%d",scale+1);

 	factor(A,F1,F3,{"Maxm",maxm,"ShowEigs",true,
 					"IndexType",Xtype,"IndexName",xname});